dkzwm/SmoothRefreshLayout/README_EN.md

 ## Features:
  - Can support all Views, according to the specific needs to adaptation.
  - Support Nested-Scroll feature, implemented the NestedScrollingChild, NestedScrollingParent interface.
- - Extends the ViewGroup,has excellent performance,support similar FameLayout featrue（Gravity、Margin).
+ - Extends the ViewGroup,has excellent performance,support similar FameLayout feature（Gravity、Margin).
  - Support Auto-Refresh、Auto-LoadMore、Scroll to bottom to Auto-LoadMore（Recommended to use the Adapter while use ListView/GridView/RecyclerView）.
  - Support Cross boundary rebound(OverScroll).
  - Support Horizontal refresh.